CHILD SAFETY

 DELPHINA FALL RISK

-Because Delphina Pools are above-ground, sitting on the pool edges creates a fall risk.
-If you have children, we highly recommend avoiding sharp or hard landscaping materials like rocks, bricks, hard dirt, or concrete around the pool area.
-Instead, consider the softer ground options below.
+Because Delphina Pools are above-ground, sitting or playing on the pool edges creates a fall risk.
+If you have children, we highly suggest avoiding hard landscaping materials around the pool area, like rocks, bricks, hard dirt, or concrete.
+Instead, use softer ground options below.

-When consulting a service provider, ask about the "Critical Fall Height," which refers to the maximum height from which a person can fall onto a surface without sustaining a life-threatening head injury.
+When consulting a landscaper or shopping online for materials, reference the "Critical Fall Height," which refers to the maximum height from which a person can fall onto a surface without sustaining a life-threatening head injury.
 It is a safety metric used to determine the protective capabilities of impact-absorbing surfaces, such as those found in playgrounds, poolside areas, or sports fields.

 -